For Fall 2023 Study Abroad

-What is the status of Spring study abroad?
+What is the status of study abroad for Fall 2023?

-Can I register for on campus courses for the Spring semester just in case spring study abroad will be canceled?
+Can I register for on campus courses for the fall semester just in case fall study abroad will be canceled?

 Should I purchase my flight or book travel?